 - LADN-based method: If the UE supports LADN per DNN and S-NSSAI, the AMF can configure UE with the LADN Area.
 If the UE receives LADN area per DNN and S-NSSAI, the UE behaves same as defined for LADN as defined in clause 5.6.5 of TS 23.501 [2].The Service Area is determined by AMF based on AMF local configured LADN service area (if any) and service area provisioned as part of group subscription data for the DNN/S-NSSAI.
 AMF and SMF enforces the LADN area as described in TS 23.501 [2].

-Editor's note: Whether to support LADN area per DNN/S-NSSAI will be determined during normative phase.

-- SMF-based method (If UE does not support LADN per DNN and S-NSSAI): When the SMF receives NAS SM request with the DNN, S-NSSAI associated with the group, the SMF receives the Service Area in the UE subscription from UDM.
-The SMF shall subscribe to "UE mobility event notification" for reporting UE presence in Area of Interest or UE location to the AMF as described in clause 5.6.11 of TS 23.501 [2].
-After the SMF knows whether UE is inside/outside of service area, it executes the operation according to operator's policy.
+- CN-LADN-based method (If UE does not support LADN per DNN and S-NSSAI): AMF and SMF enforces the LADN area as described in TS 23.501 [2], except that the AMF doesn’t configure UE with the LADN Area and the UE doesn't need to support any LADN functionality.

--

-Editor's note: Whether to support SMF-based method will be determined during normative phase.
+NOTE: for the above bullet, it is assumed that UE application can be provisioned of the group service area by AF via application signalling and know UE presence in group service area.
+And the AF (trusted by the operator) is aware of that the UE application can support UE presence in group service area, and then the AF can provision the group service for the UE’s group.

 - For provisioning of default QoS applicable to each UE within the group and DNN/S-NSSAI, the UDM/NEF parameter provisioning service is adopted as baseline:

 - The default QoS is provisioned as subscription data for the group or as individual subscription data.